-- This online safety policy has been written by Slaley First School, involving staff, pupils and parents/carers. - It takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2018, Early Years and Foundation Stage 2017 and the Northumberland Safeguarding Children Board procedures. - The purpose of Slaley First School's online safety policy is to: - o Safeguard and protect all members of SFS community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - SFS identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- This online safety policy has been written by Slaley First School, involving staff, pupils and parents/carers. - It takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2021, Early Years and Foundation Stage 2021 and the Northumberland Strategic Safeguarding Partnership (NSSP) procedures. - The purpose of Slaley First School's online safety policy is to: - o Safeguard and protect all members of SFS community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology including mobile and smart technology. - o Identify clear procedures to use when responding to online safety concerns. - SFS identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams